-Autumn colour in south west Hampshire
+Autumn in the countryside of south west Hampshire

 Take in the changing colours of autumn across the areas we care for in south west Hampshire.
 There are copper, gold and bronze hues on Stockbridge Down, while interesting fungi pops up among the undergrowth on Curbridge Nature Reserve.